M40 field protective mask: History

 The M40 was the result of a program in the 1980s to develop a successor to the M17-series protective masks which had been in service with the US armed forces since 1959.
 The M40 was to be a return to conventional protective mask design with an external side-mounted filter canister, rather than the internal cheek filters of the M17, which were awkward to change, especially in a contaminated environment.
-The final prototype, the XM40, was approved for service and then designated the M40.

 The M40 was phased into service with the U.S. Army and Marine Corps in the mid-1990s, with another new design, the MCU-2/P also replacing the older M17 in service with the U.S. Air Force and Navy.
-However, both masks suffered from the inadequate protective capabilities of their face pieces, which was of a silicone rubber susceptible to corrosion from blister agents.
+However, both masks suffered from the inadequate protective capabilities of their face pieces, which was of a silicone rubber that provided a close fit, but at the price of low resistance to penetration by common chemical agents.
+Silicone is supposedly susceptible to corrosion from blister agents.
 Thus, the masks were effectively ill-suited for protecting against much more than riot control agents, and a butyl rubber 'second skin' had to be quickly issued for fitting over and reinforcing the M40 facepiece to make it effective in its intended role.

-The M42 series masks are a variant of this mask with alterations that make it better suited for use by armored vehicle crews, who have to connect their masks to and draw air from their vehicle's own filtration system.
+The M40A1 thus often has an inner skin of silicone rubber and an outer "second skin" of butyl rubber.

-The M40 field protective mask is currently being replaced by the M50 joint service general purpose mask.
+The M42 series masks are a variant of this mask with alterations that make it better suited for use by armored vehicle crews, who have to connect their masks to and draw air from their vehicle's own filtration system.The M40 field protective mask is currently being replaced by the M50 joint service general purpose mask.